How to Not Gain Weight While Traveling: A Practical Guide

 When I was in Hawaii last year, I went on a whale-watching cruise, where our tour guide told us that baby whales gain about five pounds per hour.
 "Like vacationers!" he joked.
 Everybody laughed.
 Because goodness knows travel weight gain is all too real.

 And who can blame us?
 When we go on vacation, we want to relax.
 We want to drink cocktails and eat dessert.
 But nobody likes returning home to find out that our jeans no longer fit, so one has to wonder: Is it possible to have fun on vacation without gaining weight?

 In a word?
 Absolutely.
-We know this for sure, because we consulted a committee of weight-loss experts who dished on their personal tricks for staying happy and slim on vacation.
+We know this for sure, because we consulted a committee of nutrition experts who dished on their personal tricks for staying happy and fit on vacation.
 Keep scrolling to discover their diet and fitness secrets!

 Lounging in the sun and traipsing around a new city make maintaining your water intake all the more important.
 But on vacation, we often forget to drink enough.
 This can result in overeating.

 "Drinking enough water can seem cliche, but there's a reason for it," says McKell Hill, registered dietitian and founder of Nutrition Stripped.
 "Our bodies are mostly made up of water, and initial hunger can sometimes mask dehydration."
 In other words, feeling snacky is often your body's way of telling you to drink more H20.

 So pack yourself a cute bottle, like UO's Contigo Purity Glass Water Bottle ($18).
 Take it to the bar with you as well.
 Hill recommends drinking two cups of water per every alcoholic drink you consume to avoid dehydrating and binging later.